210119-java-enterprise/GreatestSQL_p1/README.md

   - #### public boolean UpdateObjectInDB(final Object obj,final String update_columns)
       - Updates the given object in the databse.
 Update columns is a comma seperated lsit fo all columns in the onject which need to be updated
   - #### public boolean removeObjectFromDB(final Object obj)
-      - Removes teh given object from the database.
+      - Removes the given object from the database.
   - #### public boolean addObjectToDB(final Object obj)
       - Adds the given object to the database.
   - #### public Optional<List<Object>> getListObjectFromDB(final Class <?> clazz, final String columns, final String conditions)